semrush/intergalactic/website/docs/patterns/loading-states/loading-states.md

 **Use it while:**

-- filtering a large amount of data in a widget/table/page;
+- Filtering substantial data within widgets/tables/pages.
-- sorting a large amount of data in a widget/table/page;
+- Sorting significant data within widgets/tables/pages.
-- searching the data.
+- Conducting data searches.

-> If the download is fast, you can do without this state.
+> If the download process is rapid, this state can be omitted.

 ![](static/spin.png)

 ### ProgressBar

-Use it for cases when data collection takes a long time (more than 5 seconds).
-In different widgets this may take different time. _For example, in the table, if data collection takes more than 1 minute._
+Use it for scenarios where data collection extends beyond 5 seconds.
+This duration may differ across various widgets.
+For instance, within tables, if data collection takes longer than 1 minute.

 ![](static/progressbar.png)